MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-M365TeamsApp.md

   - Everyone
   - UsersandGroups
   - Noone
-- LastUpdatedDate: Last Updated date
+- LastUpdatedTimestamp: Last Updated date
 - InstalledBy: The user performing the installation
 - InstalledSource: Source of installation
 - Version: Version of the app installed